Chicago woman is 2nd US patient with new virus from China

 Earlier this week, a man in his 30s in Washington state became the first U.S. patient, also diagnosed after returning from a trip to the outbreak’s epicenter in central China.

-The Centers for Disease Control and Prevention is expecting more Americans to be diagnosed with the newly discovered virus in the coming days, as worldwide the number of confirmed cases has passed 800.
+The Centers for Disease Control and Preventionis expecting more Americans to be diagnosed with the newly discovered virus in coming days, as worldwide the number of confirmed cases has passed 850.

 The virus can cause fever, coughing, wheezing and pneumonia.
 It is a member of the coronavirus family that’s a close cousin to the deadly SARS and MERS viruses that have caused outbreaks in the past.